parker-hemphill/es-theme-super_cygnus/README.md

 terminal.xml           <--- This is a green colorscheme.
 Same as original.

 #### Templates
-cygnus.xml             <--- All bells & whistles.
-Lots of metadata, lots of art.
-Slight changes to layout of marquee and coverart from original. **Default** nometa.xml             <--- No metadata, all text except gamelist removed.
+cygnus.xml             <--- Slight changes to layout of marquee and coverart from original. **Default** nometa.xml             <--- No metadata, all text except gamelist removed.
 Same as original. simpleart.xml          <--- Large art, no overlayed boxart or marquee images.
 Same as original. simpleart-nometa.xml   <--- Minimal theme with just a gamelist and large art.
 Same as original.